Elbsides/www/2024/index.markdown

 Keycloak is a widely used tool for authentication and user management in many projects and is therefore often encountered in security audits.
 However, analyzing the security of an existing Keycloak instance is often a challenge due to the complexity of the software and its configuration options.

+Having been responsible for the security of a Keycloak instance in a large software project for almost two years, we share our insights on what to look for.
+We also present our open source Keycloak configuration auditor *kcwarden*, which we developed to facilitate our work.
+The tool can detect common security issues and can be easily customized to detect project-specific issues, such as dangerous role assignments or policy violations.
+This allows us to continuously monitor the configuration for dangerous changes that might otherwise go unnoticed.

+After attending this talk, you should have an overview of common Keycloak misconfigurations and how you can use *kcwarden* to support your work.

 ## Dredge: A Open Source Framework for Cloud Incident Response

 Speaker: [Santi Abastante](#santi-abastante)